securingdata/smartsafe-server/README.md

 ## Quick start

 The server part is intended to be loaded on a Java Card smart card.
-The SmartSafe Client project embeds a compiler and a loader in order to compile the server part in the Java Card CAP file format and load it in a Java Card smart card.
-See SmartSafe Client project for more details.
+Use the standard Java Card SDK provided by Oracle.

+The package is intended to be compiled with AID: "53 6D 61 72 74 53 61 66 65" (SmartSafe).
+The applet should have the following AID: "53 6D 61 72 74 53 61 66 65 41 70 70" (SmartSafeApp).

+Concerning loading, both package and applet should be loaded under supplementary security domain with AID: "53 65 63 75 72 69 6E 67 44 61 74 61 55 73 65 72" (SecuringDataUser) in order to be fully compatible with SmartSafe Client.

 ## Hardware set-up
 This part is detailed in SmartSafe Client project.